-Here are the top 50 best sci-fi books to read:
+Here are the top 50 best sci-fi books of all-time:

 The Origin Mystery Trilogy